Jeffphuang/MacFusion-OSX-Install-Instructions/README.md

  - Press the little (+) icon on the bottom left corner
  - select SSHFS
  - You can choose anything for the server name
- - enter ecelinux.uwaterloo.ca for the "Host" field
+ - enter ecelinux4.uwaterloo.ca for the "Host" field
  - enter your uw quest id for the "User Name" field
  - make sure you leave the password field blank and press ok
  - press the mount button on the main menu to mount the drive